-So you can imagine my fear once I finally bit the bullet and purchased my new website template from Tonic.
+So, you can imagine my fear once I finally bit the bullet and purchased my new website template from Tonic.
 These are beautifully curated cocktail-inspired websites that can be completely customizable to fit your style and needs.
 If these designs weren’t beautiful enough, their names would have you saddling up to the bar and yearning to try one.
 Each design is cleverly named after a popular cocktail; what’s your drink?!

 When asked, what do I do?
 Who am I?
 I sometimes struggle with how to answer.
-I’m many things, wearing a variety of hats to fit the occasion, I’m an ongoing project of self-reinvention.
-Quickly reverting to the archives of my life’s resume of accomplishments and what I’m passionate about.
+I’m many things, wearing a variety of hats to fit the occasion.
+I’m an ongoing project of self-reinvention.
+Quickly reverting to the archives of my life’s accomplishments and what I’m passionate about.
 It’s not an easy task.
 I’m putting myself out there, which can be scary, “what will they think of me?”
 I wouldn’t be human if I didn’t worry a little.
 There’s a fine line between going for it and deciding to let fear stop you in your tracks.
 I say, GO FOR IT!!
 You have nothing to lose except fear itself!

 “you cannot live great things if you live in fear.”

 I can’t explain; there’s a burning desire inside of me, needing to share my stories, experiences, epiphanies, what I’m hungry for (spoiler alert, it’s not always food), my dreams and wishes.
-“I COVET” has become a platform for me to have those conversations and connect with you.
-Through these connections, I believe we can learn from each other’s experiences.
-Especially while we’ve been stuck inside, wondering, “how’s everyone doing these days?”
-Not to mention it’s fun!
+So, ICOVET has become a platform for me to have those conversations and connect with you.
+I believe we can learn from each other’s experiences through these connections, especially while we’ve been stuck inside during a pandemic.
+And, not to mention, it’s fun!

 I created ICOVET as a travel journal for my one-month trip to Paris.
 A journey of a lifetime.
 Let’s say; It was everything I expected and more.
 However, what I didn’t anticipate was the journey I would soon venture on once I returned.